Michael at the First Communion retreat, looking thoughtful.

 Love does not wait for leftovers.

 My son is forming me as much as I am forming him.
 I didn’t expect that.
-But I am grateful for it.
+But I think that’s the whole point.

 Comments